je-santos/MPLBM-UT/README.rst

 Overview
 ################################################################################

-The Palabos library makes the engine flexible enought to be run on a single core of a personal laptop or in hundreds of nodes of a supercomputer.
+The Palabos library makes the simulation engine flexible enought to be run on a single core of a personal computer or in hundreds of nodes of a supercomputer.

 ################################################################################
 Requirements